 - Commercial loading zone for delivery vehicles.

 No. Parking will be maintained where it is currently needed and utilized.

-Will this make traffic worse?
+Will the Quick Delivery improvements make traffic worse?